prometheus/docs/content/docs/introduction/glossary.md

 ### Label

-A label is a key-value pair you can associate to your metric, allowing to provide more details by appending those additional fields.

-For example, describing the CPU rate you could append the core number as a label.

-You can then aggregate and filter metrics based on labels.
+A label is a key-value pair associated with a metric.
+Labels allow for identification of different instances of the same metric.

+For example, different CPUs on a node, or different nodes in a cluster.

 ### Job